Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Monitoring under Assumptions

 Furthermore, let us note that there is a syntactic upper bound on the duration of finite timed words that can be consistent with an observation.

 \begin{remark} We have $\tau(\conswords{\auta}{ (\phi_1,I_1,m_1)\cdots(\phi_{n},I_{n},m_n)}) \le \sup I_n$ by definition. \end{remark}

-Before we study the algorithmic properties of our monitoring framework we have introduced it is instructive to compare it to the abstract definition of monitoring under assumptions presented in Definition~\ref{def:assumpmonitor}: In our concrete setting, the language~$L(\auta)$ takes the role of the assumption~$A$, the language~$\conswords{\auta}{\obs}$ takes the role of the observation~$O$, and $L(\varphi)$ takes the role of the property~$\varphi$.
+Before we study the algorithmic properties of our monitoring framework we have introduced it is instructive to compare it to the abstract definition of monitoring under assumptions presented in Definition~\ref{def:assumpmonitor}: In our concrete setting, the language~$L(\auta)$ takes the role of the assumption~$A$, the language~$\conswords{\auta}{\obs}$ takes the role of the observation~$O$, and the property~$\varphi$ is represented by two automata, one accepting $\varphi$ and one accepting its complement~$\TSigma^\omega \setminus \varphi$.
 Note that here the observation depends on the \tba inducing the assumption, as observations can refer to locations and clock valuations of $\auta$.

 Next, we show that we can determine whether an observation has at least one finite word that is consistent with the assumption.
 If this is not the case, i.e., $\conswords{\auta}{\obs}$ is empty, then $\obs$ is not consistent with the assumption~$\auta$.
 However, the converse is in general not true, i.e., $\conswords{\auta}{\obs}$ may be nonempty, but the words in it cannot be extended to infinite words in $L(\auta)$.